University of the Philippines Diliman: Campus layout

-Beyond the Academic Oval, UP Diliman extends into distinct academic clusters, research hubs, residential zones, and open spaces, reflecting a well-planned balance between built and natural environments.
-To the east, the National Science Complex (NSC) and Engineering Complex house state-of-the-art STEM research facilities.
-The southern sector features cultural institutions, such as the UP Film Institute, Jorge B. Vargas Museum, and Abelardo Hall, which serve as centers for artistic expression and historical preservation.
+Beyond the Academic Oval UP Diliman extends into distinct academic clusters, research hubs, residential zones, and open spaces that balance the built and natural environments.
+To the east, the National Science Complex (NSC) and Engineering Complex house state-of-the-art Science, Technology, Engineering, and Mathematics (STEM) research facilities.
+The southern sector features cultural institutions such as the UP Film Institute, Jorge B. Vargas Museum, and Abelardo Hall.